githubnext/gpt4-with-calc/docs/report.md

 gap_store_count > lulu_store_count # true/false
 `````

-This is not bad, but there are new assumed numbers such as `2.72` in the generated arithmetic code that do not relate to anything in the source text.
+This is not bad, but there are new assumed numbers such as `2.72` in the generated calculations that do not relate to anything in the source text.
 UPDATE: this fabrication can be eliminated through more stringent prompting, see the appendix.

-The resulting text is still a huge improvement, as all the comparisons are "the right way around", and each of the numbers is grounded in an arithmetic derivation:
+The resulting text is still a huge improvement, as all the comparisons are "the right way around", and each of the numbers is grounded in a calculation derivation:

 > - Gap Inc. had more than twice the net sales of Lululemon in Q3 2022 ($4.04 billion vs. $1.9 billion), but Lululemon grew its net revenue much faster than Gap Inc. (46% vs. 2% year-over-year).
 > - Lululemon had a higher proportion of its net revenue coming from e-commerce than Gap Inc. (41.3% vs. 39%), and also grew its e-commerce revenue faster than Gap Inc. (31% vs. 5% year-over-year).